The Traces of the Roman Empire

 The Roman Aqueducts

-In the ancient city of Aspendos, there are not only Roman aqueducts and ancient Roman theatre.
-As we have listed above, an entire city awaits its visitors, from the basilica to the bazaar and stadium.
-To live the spirit of the times … Us?
+In the ancient city of Aspendos, there are not only Roman aqueducts and ancient Roman theatres.
+As we have listed above, an entire town awaits its visitors, from the basilica to the bazaar and stadium.
+To live the spirit of the times … us?
 We were amazed by the splendour and functionality of both works.
 We couldn’t make a decision.
 According to a legend, not even the king could decide.
-And he cut his daughter in the middle and gave her to two architects.
+He cut his daughter in the middle and gave her to two architects.
 We think it’s not fair enough to cut out the daughter he loves so much.
 But it is a fact that both the ancient theatre and the aqueducts are too perfect architectural works to decide …

 Share: